weissmanlab/BB_bottleneck/README.md

 Transmission Bottleneck Estimator

-This is the implementation of transmission bottleneck estimation method based on beta-binomial sampling described in "Transmission Bottleneck Size Estimation from Pathogen Deep-Sequencing Data, with an Application to Human Influenza A Virus".
+This is the implementation of the transmission bottleneck estimation method based on beta-binomial sampling described in "Transmission Bottleneck Size Estimation from Pathogen Deep-Sequencing Data, with an Application to Human Influenza A Virus".

 Requirements
 R 3.5.2+